sunscorched/sunscorched.github.io/_posts/2023-011-29-divergence.md

   - physics
   - differential topology
 ---
+In this post, we'll consider an example related to the Divergence Theorem and gravity.
+I think it's a nice example to show students taking multivariable/vector calculus (which I'm teaching this semester).
+Let's first recall the statement of the Divergence Theorem.
+Let $W \subset \mathbb{R}^3$ be a 3-dim region with boundary being a piecewise smooth, closed surface $S$.
+It's a somewhat nontrivial fact that all closed hypersurfaces of $\mathbb{R}^n$ are orientable but in this case, one can use the cross product on $\mathbb{R}^3$ to produce an orientation on a closed surface.
+Note the closedness is essential; the Möbius band is a nonorientable surface in $\mathbb{R}^3$ but it is not closed.
+Moreover, in $\mathbb{R}^3$, having a unit normal vector field on $S$ induces an orientation on $S$.
+So let's suppose that $W$ is oriented and $S$ has the induced orientation from $W$.
+If $F$ is a vector field defined on a neighborhood of $W$, we may find the divergence of $F$ which is a scalar function that intuitively, measures the net flow of $F$ at a given point.

+Now, if we were to integrate the divergence over $W$, then we see that on the interior, if a point has positive net flow, then some of the flow would be going into some other nearby point.
+This contributes a negative flow to that nearby point.
+So in this hand-wavy way, the integration of the divergence has a bunch of cancellation on the interior.
+It is only when we make it to the boundary that there isn't anything left to cancel since there is nothing beyond the boundary that is taken into account.
+So the integration reduces to studying how $F$ transfers the flow through the boundary $S$; that is exactly what a flux integral is.
+Thus, to summarize this discussion in symbols, the Divergence Theorem says:
+$\iiint_W \text{div}(F) \\, dV = \iint_S (F\cdot \hat{n})\\, dA$.

 Let $e_r$ be the radial vector field on $\mathbb{R}^3$ of unit length (it is a unit normal vector field to any sphere centered at the origin).
 Explicitly,
 $e_r(x,y,z) = \frac{1}{\sqrt{x^2+y^2+z^2}}\langle x,y,z\rangle.$